|

 harsh reality of war took the place of Mary and the children.
 Agnes would have

 been old enough to help with the Christmas dinner that year.
-The baby, Mary, would
+The baby, Mary,

+money.
 Could the mail system have been dependable at this time?)

 Campaign of 1864